Iztuk/injection-ejection/README.md

 ---

 > *This project focuses solely on SQL Injection vulnearbilites, from exploitation to defense, as a hands-on learning and demonstration tool for secure software engineering.
-If there are any suggestions, please leave contact me through my email on my GitHub profile!*
+If there are any suggestions, please contact me through my email on my GitHub profile!*